HelloMorrisMoss/mahlo_popup/project_planning.md

 * the default timestamps may be a specific time when now() ran (table creation) not the function at the time the row is created

+12/21 todo:

+* get rid of the extra windows